RogerXLera/LLMxMIP/README.md

 Results
 ----------
  - **Explanation Quality**: [`explanation_comparison.xlsx`](DPP/explanation_comparison.xlsx) files within the DPP and RCPSP folders contain the textual explanations and the data of the quantitative analysis.
- - **Empirical Hardness**: [`iis.py`](DPP/iis.py) folder contains files that save the extracted IIS.
+ - **Empirical Hardness**: [`iis`](DPP/iis) directory contains files that save the extracted IIS.
 Within such files, there is saved the runtime to compute the IIS.
+To compare the runtime needed to extract an IIS with respect to solve the optimisation problem, we save also the runtime to solve the optimisation problem in the files within the [`solutions`](DPP/solutions) directory, which they contain the solution of the optimisation problems.

 Execution
 ----------

-Here, we describe the steps to run our code.
+Here, we describe the commands to run our code.

  1. **Solve an optimisation problem instance**, run [`problem.py`](DPP/problem.py) Python script,
 ```